 Another option is to leave the startup world entirely, and retreat to a big established incumbent.
 But that would mean giving up the richness and breadth of experience that comes with a role at a startup.

 If Ed Catmull at a fledgling Pixar couldn’t figure out how to prevent the grind, then I can’t feel too bad for struggling with it myself.

-I have an opinion piece on Biohacking coming out in the upcoming print edition of Comstock’s Magazine.
+I have an opinion piece on Biohacking in the Innovation Edition of Comstock’s Magazine.
 As a scientist, I like things to be referenced and annotated, so here is my effort to support the claims and information included in the piece.

 Good intro to garage biohacking with Josiah Zayner : Link